mdmitry1/optimization-tutorial/README.md

 SMLP has been applied at Intel for hardware design optimization.
 It is a gneral purpose optimization and verification tool applicable to any domain where ML models can be trained on data.
-The supported modes in SMLP includes processing data and training models (NNs, tree-based, and polynomial models), querying data and models, certifying and verifying assertions, synthesis and pareto-optimization of configurations, design of experiments (to simulate systems and produce data), feature selection,
+The supported modes in SMLP include processing data and training models (NNs, tree-based, and polynomial models), querying data and models, certifying and verifying assertions, synthesis and pareto-optimization of configurations, design of experiments (to simulate systems and produce data), feature selection,